 You can weaken the bond by drilling a series of 1/8-inch holes through the gap between the sink and the countertop with a masonry bit.
 After doing this, use a hammer to tap an old wood chisel into the gap in a few places and pry downward.
 Once the sink moves, loosen the clamp a little and use a flathead screwdriver to widen the gap.
 Work your way around the sink perimeter until it's free, then lower the clamp and remove the sink.

-This method doesn't always work, and when it doesn't, you might try attacking the outside of the rim by using a an oscillating tool while working underneath the cabinet.
+This method doesn't always work, and when it doesn't, you might try attacking the outside of the rim by using a an oscillating tool while working on the underside of the countertop (from inside the cabinet).
 If you don't have an oscillating tool, use a hammer and chisel instead.
 You shouldn't have to break the sink to get it out, but if it comes to that, wear goggles and gloves and tap lightly with the hammer to avoid sending shards of porcelain flying through the bathroom.